quercy/metalsmith-mapsite/README.md

 * `changefreq`: will override any other settings for `changefreq` for the current file.
 * `lastmod`: will override any other settings for `lastmod` for the current file.
 * `priority`: will override any other settings for `priority` for the current file.
-* `private`: will exclude the file from the sitemap when set to true.
+* `private`: by default will exclude the file from the sitemap when set to true, but can be overrided with the `frontmatterIgnore` option.

 For example: